the1lab/1lab/src/Algebra/Quasigroup.lagda.md

     /-cancelr z = Equiv.injective (_/ z , /-equivr z)
 ```

-It turns out that $- \star x$ being an equivalence is a sufficent condition
+It turns out that $- \star x$ being an equivalence is a sufficient condition
 for a $A$ to be a right quasigroup, provided that $A$ is a [[set]].

 ```agda